 E-discussion on contributing to the Final Outcome Document of the Second Mayoral Forum on Mobility, Migration and Development

-This e-discussion forms part of JMDI efforts, together with the World Bank/KNOMAD and UNITAR, to promote the emerging political dialogue on migration and development at the local level through the Mayoral Forum on Mobility, Migration and Development, the first of which took place in Barcelona on 19-20 June 2014.
+This e-discussion was part of JMDI efforts, together with the World Bank/KNOMAD and UNITAR, to promote the emerging political dialogue on migration and development at the local level through the Mayoral Forum on Mobility, Migration and Development, the first of which took place in Barcelona on 19-20 June 2014.
 The Mayoral Forum is an annual global gathering of Mayors and senior city administrators and other local and regional authorities, with the international community of inter-governmental experts, academics, donors and NGOs.
 Its main purposes are to strategize and propose new and innovative approaches to urban governance in contexts of greater diversity, and to support cities’ implementation of migration policies for inclusive growth.

 During the first Mayoral Forum in Barcelona, Mayor Rodas of Quito declared: “Cities are the key players in migration policies because they put in practice all the principles that national governments implement.”
 The outcome document from the first Mayoral Forum, the “Call of Barcelona”, emphasized the need to amplify the voice of cities in global discussions, and assure greater access and inclusion of local decision-makers in matters pertaining to migration.